Splitdip/save-damage-catch/README.md

 missing elements (e.g. no Save) over-invested areas (e.g. too much Damage) general balance of the draft

 4. Suggestions

 The tool recommends heroes that:

-fill missing categories
+* fill missing categories
-balance the draft
+* balance the draft
-avoid over-stacking existing strengths
+* avoid over-stacking existing strengths

-Example Logic
+Example Logic:

 If a draft has:
 high Damage
 low Save